ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/data_basics.md

 ### Large datasets: chunks

 ACCESS model output can be very large, often spanning many files and many terabytes of data.
-To support efficient access and analysis, data is often stored in chunks — smaller blocks of data organised within files.
+To support efficient access and analysis, data is often stored in chunks — smaller blocks of data organised within the same file.

 Chunking allows analysis tools to read only the portions of data needed for a given task, rather than loading entire datasets into memory.
 While largely invisible to end users, chunking is an important concept when working with large-scale model output.